The Ultimate Guide to Professional Gifting Etiquette

 What are the benefits of promotional gifts?

-The long-term benefits of giving promotional gifts to both other businesses and clients because it will inevitably grow your brand recognition.
+The long-term benefits of giving promotional gifts to both other businesses and clients are that they inevitably grow your brand recognition and establish trust.

-I've written an article on the benefits of gift-giving between businesses that explores the full and practical potential of promotional merchandise.
+Read this article on the benefits of gift-giving between businesses to explore the full and practical potential of promotional merchandise.

 What are the best items for promotional gifts?

-The best promotional gifts are generally of high quality and universal taste.
-They show that you know the brand to whom you are gifting while still also connected to your own brand.
+The best promotional gifts are generally practical and of good quality.
+They show that you know the brand to whom you are gifting while still staying connected to your own brand.

-The Spruce has a great shortlist of appropriate and fun business gifts, but you should also spend time researching different possibilities and even try to strategize some unique, previously untried ideas.
+The Spruce has a great shortlist of appropriate and fun business gifts baskets, but you should also spend time researching different possibilities and even try to strategize some unique, previously untried ideas.

-It's pretty much just like giving a gift to one person: you have to really know what the other person likes and give them a corporate gift that's either functional, symbolic, or at the very least valuable.
+Try to think of what the other person will like and give them a corporate gift that's either practical, symbolic, or at least offers value.
 It's got to show your appreciation of them.

 It shouldn't just be a "taster" of your own interests and services.